NathanL-CodeBase/Building423_IAQ-MH_DAQ/README.md

 Certain commercial equipment, instruments, software, or materials are identified in this repository in order to specify the experimental and analytical procedures adequately.
 Such identification is not intended to imply recommendation or endorsement of any product or service by NIST, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose.

+## Measurement Uncertainty

+This repository is responsible for the automated transfer of raw measurement data from the DAQ computer to network storage.
+No calculations, data processing, or derivation of new quantities are performed by the scripts in this repository.
+Therefore, measurement uncertainty is limited to the inherent accuracy and precision of the instruments themselves, as specified in their manufacturer documentation.

+Detailed specifications for each instrument, including measurement ranges, accuracy, resolution, and calibration information, are available in the instrument documentation: `docs/instruments/INSTRUMENT_DOCUMENTATION.md`.

 ---

 ## What's in This Repository